firefly-iii/docker/readme.md

 ## Docker image for Firefly III

 The Firefly III Docker image is built [on Azure](https://dev.azure.com/Firefly-III/MainImage/_wiki/wikis/MainImage.wiki/3/Home) and published [on Docker Hub](https://hub.docker.com/r/fireflyiii/core).
-You can find the [Dockerfile](https://dev.azure.com/Firefly-III/_git/MainImage?path=/Dockerfile) on Azure.
-There are several tags available:
+You can find the [Dockerfile](https://dev.azure.com/Firefly-III/_git/MainImage?path=/Dockerfile) on Azure as well.
+There are several tags available on Docker Hub:

 * `fireflyiii/core:latest`
   The latest version.
 Will be stable.